sharadgupta27/BalancedLSM/README.md

 # BalancedLSM - Code for data imbalance in landslide susceptibility mapping

-- A paper titled "Handling data imbalance in landslide susceptibility mapping" has been submitted to Computers and Geosciences, Elsevier with Reference Id: CAGEO_2020_377.
+- A paper titled "Handling data imbalance in landslide susceptibility mapping" has been submitted to Geomorphology, Elsevier with Reference Id: GEOMOR-10897.

 - The code is based on original codes of EasyEnsemble and BalanceCascade method developed by Xu-Ying Liu, Jianxin Wu, and Zhi-Hua Zhou, 2009